PurpleTree HR logo

 • Total: €7 goes into the pension pot for every €3 the employee pays

-This is a powerful incentive for employees—an immediate 133% return on their contribution before any investment growth.
+This is a powerful incentive for employees, offering an immediate 133% return on their contribution before any investment growth.
+Employee contributions are deducted from net income (after income tax, PRSI, and USC have been applied).

 Contribution Examples